 Forcing flower bulbs in water still requires the plant to experience cold to force the embryo inside to break dormancy when faced with warmer temperatures.
 Place the bulbs in a paper bag in the refrigerator to trick them into releasing dormancy early.

 Bulbs that grow without the stabilizing strength of soil tend to flop over, resulting in a less than appealing display.
 In order to prevent this, use a container that is at least as tall as the flower stalks will grow.

 A clear container is fun, because it allows you to watch the roots and shoots form, but you can use any container that will support the leaves and stems and holds water.
 There are specific vases shaped like an hourglass that support the bulb growth while forcing flower bulbs in water and have an attractive appearance.

 How to Grow Flower Bulbs in Water

-Forcing bulbs indoors in water may be done by simply submerging the root zone or you can get fancy and suspend the bulb above the water so only the roots are in liquid.
+Forcing bulbs indoors in water may be done by simply submerging the root zone, or you can get fancy and suspend the bulb above the water so only the roots are in the liquid.
 This method prevents possible rotting from extended submersion.
 The vases made for forcing bulbs suspend the bulb over the water source.
 You may also take a tall vase and fill the bottom with pebbles or decorative glass beads.
 The roots will grow into the pebble and water mixture while the bulb stays high and dry.

 Arrange the bulbs with the pointed side up on top of the pebbles or beads, add just enough water to just under the bottoms of the bulbs.
 Keep the container in a room with bright, indirect light and watch the roots form.
 Add water as necessary to keep the level just where the root zone is forming.